cybersamx/bash-recipes/array/README.md

 # Array

-Recipes/examples of how you would use array in bash.
+Recipes of how you would use array in bash.

 * [Array basics](basics.sh)
 * [Array iteration](iterate.sh)